All Episodes

 The deserts actually reflect heat, solar energy, back out into space and keep a balance of heat on the earth.

-Sort of like when you put the panels in the deserts, they're absorbing the heat and keeping it on the earth.
+When you put the panels in the deserts, they're absorbing the heat and keeping it on the earth.

-Well, isn't that the idea though?
+Well, isn't that the idea, though?

 So the greenies are actually polluting the earth by putting solar panels out in the deserts.